 Start out your day strong with a stop in the Carolina Forest area of Myrtle Beach.

-Skip Lunch of Breakfast? = More Beach Time
+Skip Lunch for Breakfast? = More Beach Time

 Then you can stay on the beach longer and skip lunch while you soak up the peak hours of sun, that we are supposed to hide from, lol!